techbrett/OfficeDocs-SkypeForBusiness/Teams/alerts/alerts-in-progress-meeting-audio.md

 As an admin, you can set up alerts for in-progress meeting audio issues and be informed immediately when the users you specify experience issues.

-Notifications are available for packet loss, jitter, and round trip time.
+Notifications are available for packet loss, jitter, local healed ratio, and round trip time.
 You can customize the threshold for each parameter and set the frequency of notifications to suit your needs.

 Notifications can  be sent to a Teams channel or a web hook URL.